 Small Business A’s Online Brand: Case Study 1

 In the first case study, a small insurance administrator in Wisconsin has 57 reviews on Google.
 This is unusual.
 Most small companies are hard-pressed to get more than a handful of reviews.
 Google reviews are local ranking signals for SEO.
 Sounds great, right?
 The problem is that this company’s average ranking is a meager 1.8 stars.

-In this case, the brand is unlikely to recover.
+In this case, this small business brand is unlikely to recover.
 It needs to fix the underlying problems that make customers despise the company.
 Once the leaky fire hose is repaired, it’s doubtful that the company will be able to mop up this large, online brand mess.
 Even if it achieves, 57 more five-star ratings, it would only claim an average of 3.4 stars.

 The company will likely need to lay its old brand to rest.

-A new brand name and brand identity could reinvigorate the company’s newly improved customer service.
+A new company brand name and brand identity could reinvigorate the company’s newly improved customer service.
 (If you read the reviews, this is one of their main problems.)
 This rebranding is not an inexpensive proposition.
 Costs of name development and logo creation alone typically start at $10,000 and $3,500, respectively.
-(As a side note, my fees are lower.)
-After the new identity is created, it also will need new websites, business cards, signage and all the “stuff” or collateral of marketing.
+(As a side note, our fees are MUCH lower.)
+After the new brand identity is created, it also will need new websites, business cards, signage and all the “stuff” or collateral of marketing.

 In the United Kingdom, another company unwittingly finds itself in the middle of the right-to-life and right-to-choose debate on Twitter.
 At the same time, it becomes embroiled in an animal testing controversy.
 As a result, a constant barrage of tweets suggests the company kills both babies and puppies.
 (Neither is true.)
 Can you think of anything more damaging for its brand?
 Kittens, perhaps?